Our Strength, Our Story, Our Success: Advancing Aboriginal Leadership

 Attorney General, Minister for Aboriginal Affairs, Minister for Industrial Relations and Public Sector

-Kyam Maher, South Australia’s first Aboriginal Attorney-General, served as Aboriginal Affairs Minister in the Weatherill Labor Government guiding important reforms such as being the first State in Australia to commence Treaty negotiations with Aboriginal Nations and implementing a Stolen Generations reparations scheme.
+Kyam Maher is South Australia’s first Aboriginal Attorney-General.
+He has held the Aboriginal Affairs portfolio since 2015, both in Government and in Opposition.
+As Aboriginal Affairs Minister in the Weatherill Government, he guided important reforms such as being the first state in Australia to commence Treaty negotiations with Aboriginal Nations and implementing a Stolen Generations reparations scheme.

 Erma Ranieri PSM FIPAA